 Graduate Admissions Louisiana State University 114 West David Boyd Hall Baton Rouge, LA 70803 USA

 - Prior to registration for the first time (or upon re-entering), a new student should first meet with their assigned faculty advisor.
-If you do not know your assigned faculty advisor, you may email the Graduate Secretary, Madison Lane, at email@example.com and she will provide you with your faculty advisor's name and contact information.
+If you do not know your assigned faculty advisor, you may email the Graduate Programs Coordinator, Madison Lane, at email@example.com and she will provide you with your faculty advisor's name and contact information.
 When meeting with your faculty advisor, they will assist you in building your class schedule and also answer any questions that you may have.
-If your assigned faculty advisor is not available, you may email the Graduate Secretary at firstname.lastname@example.org to schedule an appointment with the Graduate Program Coordinator.
+If your assigned faculty advisor is not available, you may email the Graduate Program Coordinator at firstname.lastname@example.org to schedule an appointment with the Graduate Program Advisor.

-- After meeting with your assigned faculty advisor, new students should meet with the Graduate Secretary.
-The Graduate Secretary will provide new students with helpful information and necessary forms.
+- After meeting with your assigned faculty advisor, new students should meet with the Graduate Program Coordinator.
+The Graduate Program Coordinator will provide new students with helpful information and necessary forms.
 The temporary advisor, together with the student, will plan and approve a schedule for the first semester, and subsequently for the second semester.
 The student will seek a permanent advisor during the first semester.

 - All full time students must enroll in the CE 7750 Seminar Course (1 credit hour).
 This is mandatory for all students, every semester.
 Part time students are excluded from this requirement, the only exception being their semester prior to graduation at which time part-time students should register for the seminar course.
 If you have a scheduling conflict that does not allow you to register for the CE 7750 Seminar Course, please discuss this issue immediately with your assigned faculty advisor.